dojo/meta/README.md

 #### CLI Packages

-The `dojo/cli` will provide extensiable functionality via a variety of packages that can be plugged into the CLI.
+The `dojo/cli` will provide extensible functionality via a variety of packages that can be plugged into the CLI.

 |Package|CI Status|Code Coverage|npm       |Stage|Maintainer|